taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Statistical Learning

+>Statistical Learning is a field within statistics and machine learning that focuses on understanding, modeling, and making predictions from data.

+>Statistical learning is about using data to learn patterns or relationships.

 - The Elements of Statistical Learning by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie
 - An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten
 - Advanced R by Hadley Wickham